NBISweden/workshop-reproducible-research/docs/git.md

 git tag "submission1"
 ```

-* To push this tag to Bitbucket we use:
+* To push this tag to GitHub we use:

 ```bash
 git push --tags
 ```

-* Go to Bitbucket and check Commits.
+* Go to GitHub and check Commits.
 Can you see that the tag has been added?
 * Let's assume we now got comments from the reviewers, and by fixing those we had to update our code.
 Open `config.yml` and change the line `max_reads: 25000` to `max_reads: 50000`.
 Commit and push that change:

 ```bash